July 19 to August 9, 2018

 payable to Trustees of the CSU

-Note that the housing deposit and insurance can be a single payment of $300.
+Note that the housing deposit and insurance can be a single payment, payable to TRUSTEES OF THE CSU.

 LA GUITARRA ESPAÑOLA SCHOLARSHIPS Eighty percent of CSU Summer Arts students receive some scholarship assistance.
 Scholarship awards range from $100 to $2000 and funds are not available for housing or travel costs.

 To apply for scholarship assistance, please complete the Summer Arts scholarship application when you apply online for admission to the course.

 Students will need to bring:

 Passport: All participants will need a valid, current passport for travel to Spain.
 You will need to provide your passport number to CSU Summer Arts by June 29, 2018.

 If you do not have a current passport, you are encouraged to apply for one immediately.
 Please check the U.S. Passport Office schedule before you apply to find out if you will need a rush order to obtain your passport in time.
 U.S. citizens do not need a visa to enter Spain, however, citizens of other countries may.
 Contact the CSU Summer Arts office for more information about passports and visas.

 Contact: For additional information, or if you have any questions, contact Joanne Sharp at

 July 16 to July 29, 2018